Drupal-AI/ddev-drupal-ai/.copilot/RECIPE_INTEGRATION_PLAN.md

 The add-on now supports Drupal recipes for complete AI environment setup.
 When you run `ddev drupal-ai setup`, the wizard will:

 1. Install required DDEV add-ons
-2. Configure your AI provider
-3. Install Drupal modules
+2. **Install Drupal with standard profile** (NEW)
-4. **Install and apply Drupal recipes** (NEW)
+3. **Install and apply Drupal recipes** (NEW)
+4. Install additional Drupal modules
 5. Apply configuration overrides based on your setup

 ### How Recipes Work

 For each selected functionality, the system will:

+1. Install Drupal using `ddev drush site:install standard --account-name=admin --account-pass=admin -y`
-1. Install the corresponding Drupal recipe via `ddev drush composer require drupal/[recipe-name]`
+2. Install the corresponding Drupal recipe via `ddev drush composer require drupal/[recipe-name]`
-2. Apply the recipe using `ddev drush recipe:apply [recipe-name]`
+3. Apply the recipe using `ddev drush recipe:apply [recipe-name]`
-3. Override specific configurations based on your provider and setup choices
+4. Override specific configurations based on your provider and setup choices

 ### Available Recipe Integrations